Mathias-SantAnna/lotr-collectibles/README.md

 ### Features Left To Implement

-- **Displaying number of product images per product:** This would probably be possible to implement by using the same principle as Carousel, however, cannot confirm it for sure and do not have time to work on this, decide to leave it out in this
+- **Displaying number of product images per product:** This would probably be possible to implement by using the same principle as Carousel, however, cannot confirm it for sure and do not have time to work on this, decide to leave it out in this project.

 - **Product Rating:** This might be possible to implement, but unfortunately due to a lack of time I decide to leave it out in this project.